 Why is there so little harvest?

-One thing you always know when cultivating clementines is that one year the trees carry a lot of fruit and the next year they “rest”.
+One thing we know for sure when growing citrus fruits (especially clementines) is that one year the trees carry a lot of fruit and the next year they “rest”.
 It is true that last year’s harvest was very generous, but this is not the only reason.
 I have participated in several meetings with farmers over the last few weeks and this is the first time in 10 years I hear many of them use the term “climate change”.

 According to AEMET (The State Meteorological Agency in Spanish), the month of March 2019 was the month with the highest average maximum temperatures of this century so it has been warmer than usual during central hours of the day.
 This led to an abrupt shift from the cold winter to the heat of spring.
 If there is a gradual change in temperature, the trees prepare to sprout but if the heat comes abruptly, the trees are not prepared to blossom and are out of schedule.